CodePrivateer/Block-Composer/README.md

 # Block-Composer
 Block Composer is a game where players have to convert falling blocks into complete lines to score points.
 It is a challenging and fun puzzle game that requires strategy and quick thinking.
+Inspired by Tetris.

 ## Requirements